-This is a great choice for multi-day backpacking and camping trips, as well as rock and ice climbing.
-When the temperatures drop and your sleeping bag isn't cutting it, pouring hot water into a Nalgene and putting it at the bottom of the sleeping bag turns it into a handy heater (however, we do NOT recommend drinking the water after doing this given research surrounding plastic chemical leaching and hot liquids).
+This model is an excellent choice for multi-day backpacking and camping trips, as well as rock and ice climbing.
+When the temperatures drop, and your sleeping bag isn't cutting it, pouring hot water into a Nalgene and putting it at the bottom of the sleeping bag turns it into a handy heater (however, we do NOT recommend drinking the water after doing this given research surrounding plastic chemical leaching and hot liquids).
 This bottle is also suitable for canoeing and kayaking, and practically any team or individual sport you can play.

-This product is exceptionally valuable, and is our pick for Best Buy of all 10 water bottles we reviewed.
-It's really impressive how much utility you can receive from an $11 bottle.
-It is the second cheapest bottle we reviewed, and fell behind only the Klean Kanteen Classic in usefulness.
+This product is exceptionally valuable and is our pick for Best Buy of all 16 water bottles we reviewed.
+It's impressive how much utility you can receive from an $11 bottle.
+It is the second cheapest bottle we reviewed and fell behind only the Klean Kanteen Classic in usefulness.